 |Posterior limb|| |

-The meninges are 3 layers of connective tissue that cover and protect the brain and the spinal cord.
+The meninges are three layers of connective tissue that cover and protect the brain and the spinal cord.
 They are divided into the dura mater, arachnoid mater, and pia mater (from outer to inner layer).
-In addition, the meninges, particularly the dura mater, fold to form septae which include the falx cerebri, falx cerebelli, and tentorium cerebelli.

 |Dura mater|| || |